Are the cities of South Africa water scarce?

 8% reaches the dams

-There may be concerns that if large scale building of underground reservoirs were considered that there would be an even worse shortfall running into rivers and dams.
-However experts have found that no more than 8% is actually captured; the vast majority is lost to seepage and evaporation.
+There may be a concern that if large scale building of underground reservoirs was considered that there would be an even worse shortfall running into rivers and dams.
+However experts have found that no more than 8% of the rain is actually captured; the vast majority is lost to seepage and evaporation.

-We would suggest that even if hundreds of thousands of reservoirs were built this would only drop to perhaps 7%.
+We would suggest that even if hundreds of thousands of reservoirs were built this would only rise to perhaps 9%.

 Fibreglassing the reservoir